 Next, and this is very important, you need to file a “Request For Production.”
 Use the form I have outlined below.

-Mail a copy of this request to the judge in whose court the hearing will be held, and mail a copy to the lawyer who is representing the collection company.
-Make sure that you send the letter to the lawyer at the collection company via certified mail, return receipt requested.
-By sending this to the lawyer at the collection company, you are telling him several things.
-The first thing you are telling him is that you may just know your rights, that he is going to have a battle on his hands, and most of all, it is telling him that he may just want to let this one go, because he knows that until you make a mistake, he has no right to the money he is claiming.
+Mail a copy of this request to the lawyer who is representing the collection company.
+Make sure that you send the letter to the lawyer for the collection company via certified mail, return receipt requested.
+By sending this to the lawyer for the collection company, you are telling him several things.
+You are telling him that you may just know your rights, that he is going to have a battle on his hands, and most of all, that he may just want to let this one go, because he knows that until you make a mistake, he has no right to the money he is claiming.
 And, in most cases, when this request for documentation is filed with the plaintiff, they go away and give up.
 They would rather concentrate on the easy wins, the ones where the person does not respond to the certified letter and, especially, the ones who do not show up in court.
 By filing the request for documentation, you have already begun to win, and they know this.
 If you follow through, you will win.

 Now, let’s look at what you just requested.
-You have demanded that the lawyer representing the collection company produce ( and they are required by law to do so ) the original agreement with your signature.
-You have also requested that they produce all of the receipts for every transaction that you engaged in during the entire life of the use of that credit card.
+You have demanded that the lawyer representing the collection company produce the original agreement with your signature.
+(Note: in some areas, an original signed contract is not required.
+Also, a verbal agreement made over the phone will obviate this requirement, as well.)
+You have also requested that they produce all of the proofs for every transaction that you engaged in during the entire life of the use of that credit card.
 You have requested that they show what you purchased in each of those transactions, and you have requested that they produce your payment record.
 All of this is legal, and all of it is required in order for them to properly enter the court.
 Guess what?
 They do not have this documentation.

+Why?
 Because the original credit card company does not keep this information, they do not sell it to the collection agency.
 Shocking information, isn’t it?
-All the collection company has is your name, last known address, the amount you “supposedly” owed when you made your last payment, and the account number.
+All the collection company has is your name, last known address, the amount you “supposedly” owed when you made your last payment, and often, not even the complete account number.
 That’s it.
 So, without a signed agreement with your signature, how can they collect on that contract?
 They can’t...unless you let them, and if you do not know your rights, you will let them.
-When the collection company filed suit, they did not attach a copy of the original contract with your credit card company, and this is required by law.
-The judge knows this, but he cannot act as your attorney, so he has to sit on the bench and watch you sink yourself if you do not follow your legal rights.
+When the collection company filed suit, they did not attach a copy of the original contract from your credit card company, and this is required by law.
+It is called the "attachment rule."
+The judge knows this, but he cannot act as your attorney, so he has to sit on the bench and watch you sink yourself, if you do not follow your legal rights.
 So, here they are.